- Admitted as a hatchling to California Wildlife Center in February 2013 with injuries to shell and jaw after being dropped by gull in flight

 SAFE Western Pond Turtle Video

 The Western pond turtle is threatened throughout much of its range along the Pacific coast, all the way from British Columbia to Baja California.
 Causes of the dramatic population decline vary, but include habitat loss, predation by non-native species such as bullfrogs, and competition for resources by red-eared slider turtles, also an invasive species.
-Western pond turtles are listed as Vulnerable by the IUCS Red List.
+Western pond turtles are listed as Vulnerable by the IUCN Red List.

 If you see a turtle walking away from the water, let it be.
 You may think the turtle is lost and belongs in a pond, but turtles frequently saunter away from their ponds to find another pond, lay their eggs, or look for a mate.